KylianSchmidt/aido/README.md

     - [ ] Start a Task with GPU support
     - [ ] Start a Reconstruction Task for each simulated geometry (link using requires()?)
     - [ ] Read the corresponding output parameters of the simulation
-    - [ ] Write to file the output of the reconstruction (same location as simiulation)
+    - [ ] Write to file the output of the reconstruction (same location as simulation)

  - Optimization
     - [ ] Read the outputs of the reconstruction and build an array for the training